snowplow/documentation/docs/destinations/warehouses-and-lakes/rdb/loading-transformed-data/databricks-loader/index.md

 -- Loader will run CREATE TABLE IF NOT EXISTS statements, so USAGE and CREATE and both required.
 GRANT USAGE, CREATE ON SCHEMA <catalog>.<schema> TO `<principal>`;

--- COPY TO statement requires ANY FILE and MODIFY for receiving table GRANT SELECT ON ANY FILE TO `<principal>`;
+-- COPY TO statement requires ANY FILE and MODIFY for the receiving table GRANT SELECT ON ANY FILE TO `<principal>`;
 GRANT MODIFY  ON TABLE  <catalog>.<schema>.events TO `<principal>`;